 To tie these all together, if an agent desperately needs to use one of her boss’s private jets for an urgent business trip due to a major crisis, then several things follow.
-She should have authorization to do so, she should inform her boss of the nature of the crisis, and she should provide an accounting to her boss of the expenses of the travel.
+She should have authorization to do so, she should be making a wise decision, she should inform her boss of the nature of the crisis, and she should provide an accounting to her boss of the expenses of the travel.

 These are some of the basics of agency law.
 In the next post, we’ll explore more about this important, and very practical subject, including the duties of the principal to the agent.

 - Checklist to Follow Before Making a Decision to Terminate an Employee